emmahsax/Introduction-to-LightTable/README.md

 Our git cloning url is to the right, or you can just click Clone in Desktop to get a copy of this repository on your personal computer.

-## Archival Notice

-This repository has been archived and designated as read-only.
-From GitHub's documentation:

-> This will make the emmahsax/Introduction-to-LightTable repository, issues, pull requests, labels, milestones, projects, wiki, releases, commits, tags, branches, reactions and comments read-only and disable any future comments.
-The repository can still be forked.

-To unarchive this project at any time, please reach out to me at https://emmasax.com/contact-me/.

 ## Java setup

 Firstly, you should have Java, and the Java Developers Kit, already installed on your computer.
 If it isn't installed already, go to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html and click the JDK option for your operating system.
 Follow the given directions for completing this download.